asgrim/arson/README.md

  * Minify JSON
  * Prettify JSON
+ * Open JSON from a file

 ## Feature ideas

- * Open from a file
  * Open from a URL
  * Opening from Nautilus context (e.g. "Open with Arson")
  * Syntax highlighting